 TIPS FOR YOUR VISIT

-Here are some tips for your visit to make sure you have the jolliest time possible!
+Here are some tips that my fellow guides and I have put together to make sure you have the jolliest time possible!

-We also have a section on where to eat and a section covering other area attractions.
+We also have suggestions for where to eat and other area attractions.

 DYKER HEIGHTS BUS TOURS

-We are also partnering with our friends at A Slice of Brooklyn Tours and Tour America to offer a guided bus tour of the Dyker Heights Christmas lights displays.
+We are partnering with our friends at A Slice of Brooklyn Tours and Tour America to offer guided bus tours of the Dyker Heights Christmas Lights.

-These excursions are part bus and part walking, but the tours are guided throughout.
+These tours are part bus and part walking, but the tours are guided throughout.

-Some even make bonus stops at the Brooklyn Bridge and/or the Brooklyn Heights Promenade and DUMBO.
+Some tours make bonus stops in other Brooklyn locations like the Brooklyn Bridge and/or the Brooklyn Heights Promenade and the neighborhood of DUMBO.

 A Slice of Brooklyn Bus Tours

-With an overall rating of 5 out of 5 stars on TripAdvisor, it's safe to say that this company offers excellent bus tours.
+With an overall rating of 5 out of 5 stars on TripAdvisor, you can be assured that this company offers excellent bus tours.

 Reviews for their Dyker Heights trip are especially positive, as most customers agree that the experience was wonderful.

-Guests appreciated their fun and informative tour guides, indicating that they provided a lot of significant details about the light show and the neighborhood.
+Guests appreciated their fun and informative tour guides, indicating that they provided many significant details about the light show and the neighborhood.

 GUIDED TOUR OF THE LIGHTS